Revisiting the de Rham-Witt complex

 \begin{remark} Let $(M^{\ast}, d, F)$ be a Dieudonn\'{e} complex, and suppose that $M^{\ast}$ is $p$-torsion-free.
-Then $F$ determines a map of cochain complexes $\alpha_{F}\colon M^{\ast} \rightarrow (\eta_p M)^{\ast}$, given by the formula $\alpha_{F}(x) = p^{n} F(x)$ for $x \in M^{n}$.
+Then $F$ determines a map of cochain complexes given by the formula $\alpha_{F}(x) = p^{n} F(x)$ for $x \in M^{n}$.
 Conversely, if $(M^{\ast}, d)$ is a cochain complex which is $p$-torsion-free and $\alpha\colon M^{\ast} \rightarrow (\eta_p M)^{\ast}$ is a map of cochain complexes, then we can form a Dieudonn\'{e} complex $(M^{\ast}, d, F)$ by setting $F(x) = p^{-n} \alpha(x)$ for $x \in M^{n}$.
 These constructions are inverse to one another. \end{remark}

 \begin{remark}[Tensor Products] Let $M^{\ast}$ and $N^{\ast}$ be Dieudonn\'{e} complexes.
-Then the tensor product complex $M^{\ast} \otimes N^{\ast}$ admits the structure of a Dieudonn\'{e} complex, with Frobenius given by $F(x \otimes y) = Fx \otimes Fy$.
-This tensor product operation (together with the usual commutativity and associativity isomorphisms) endows the category $\FrobComp$ of Dieudonn\'{e} complexes with the structure of a symmetric monoidal category. \end{remark}
+Then the tensor product $M^{\ast} \otimes N^{\ast}$ admits the structure of a Dieudonn\'{e} complex, with Frobenius given by $F(x \otimes y) = Fx \otimes Fy$.
+This tensor product operation (together with the usual commutativity and associativity constraints) determines a symmetric monoidal structure on the category $\FrobComp$ of Dieudonn\'{e} complexes. \end{remark}